 What reliable results will come from this kind of comparison?
 None.
-To the contrary, from this kind of comparison, there will emerge numerical data that is quite misleading and opposite with respect to the existing reality.
-Let us make some examples for entity B.
+On the contrary, from this kind of comparison, there will emerge numerical data that is quite misleading and inaccurate with respect to the existing reality.
+Let us study some examples for entity B.

-In case (a) - which does not include a certain amount of external population in the denominator for entity B (that we compare with entity A) - entity B could appear to be much better served than entity A. By including the "external" population in the calculation, the result could be the exact opposite: that entity B is worse served than entity A. In this case the value of the audit is nil.
+In case (a) - which does not include a certain amount of external population in the denominator for entity B (that we compare with entity A) - entity B could appear to be much better served than entity A. In this case correctly including the "external" population in the calculation, the result would be the exact opposite: that entity B is worse served than entity A. In this case the value of the audit is useless, and worse, inaccurate (i.e. equal to zero).

-Besides - continuing to look at case (a) - we should also ask ourselves where this hypothetical "external" population is served in regard to those services taken into consideration as indicators of the quality of life (it is a real population of the "non-urban area").
+Continuing to look at case (a) we should also ask ourselves where this hypothetical "external" population of entity B is served in regard to those services taken into consideration as indicators of the quality of life (it is a real population of the "non-urban area").
 Somewhere they must be served!
-Or, do we accept that they do not have access at all to the above-said services?
+Or do we accept that they do not have access at all to the above-said services?
 And, in this case, is an audit acceptable that measures the quality of life in terms of certain services, only for a portion of the population, without taking into account the impending impact of the entire population which presses on the cities to get access to services from which, right now, they appear to be excluded?

-This is the reason why every form of audit of urban quality should be based on "co-extensive" data, that is to say, the entire population and the entire territory should be included (and not just a part of it) in order for the audit to be meaningful.
+This is the reason why every form of audit of urban quality should be based on "coextensive" data, that is to say, the entire population and the entire territory should be included (and not just a part of it) in order for the audit to be meaningful.

-In case (b), where some of the population goes outside their territory of residence for services but is still counted in the denominator even though they do not use the services, the misleading result of the audit would be even bigger and more sensational.
+In case (b), where some of the population goes outside their territory of residence for services but is still counted in the denominator even though they do not use the services, the inaccuracy and misleadingness of the audit would be even greater and more sensational.
 Entity A would appear to be much better served than entity B, while in the reality it is much worse.
 And, this happens not only because of a defect of "co-extensivity" of the calculation but because we have not calculated the real flow between the entities.
-This results in a statistical mistake inherent to the calculation itself, in effect because of the wrong methodological approach of the audit.14
+This results in a statistical mistake inherent to the calculation itself, in effect because of the wrong methodological approach of the audit.17